jehugaleahsa/NRest/README.md

 # NRest

-A simple REST client for making API calls using a fluent syntax.
+A simple HTTP and REST client for making API calls using a fluent syntax.

 Download using NuGet: [NRest](http://nuget.org/packages/nrest)